srikanth7785/simple_stateManagement_app/README.md

 A sample that demostrates [`ValueNotifier`](https://api.flutter.dev/flutter/foundation/ValueNotifier-class.html) in [flutter](https://flutter.dev).

-This is a basic example of one of the state management techniques that come inbuilt with flutter. [`ValueListenableBuilder`](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html) can be used to build app throughout different states of app.
+This is a basic example of one of the state management techniques that comes inbuilt with flutter. [`ValueListenableBuilder`](https://api.flutter.dev/flutter/widgets/ValueListenableBuilder-class.html) can be used to build app throughout different states.

 ---
 ## Architecture 📏🛠